shinthantglobal/Hugging_Face-ViT-Fine_tuned/README.md

 - Add a prediction wrapper around `model.py` for batch inference.
 - Create a dataset conversion script to standardize `metadata.csv` across datasets.
 - Add evaluation scripts for age MAE and gender classification accuracy.

-## Contact

-Use this repository as a starting point for multi-task age and gender prediction with HuggingFace Transformers.